MGuo-Lab/LCA/INSTALL.md

 jupyer notebook
 ```

-You can then navigate to the notebook using the browser window.
-They should execute
+You can then navigate to a notebook using the browser window.
+It should execute
 and load the mola package as required.